 Difference between Guest Mode & Incognito Mode in Chrome

-Today, we will be discussing the major differences between 2 features of this Google Chrome browser – Guest Mode and Incognito Mode, and which feature is more compatible for a particular scenario.
+Today, we will be discussing the major differences between the 2 features of this Google Chrome browser – Guest Mode and Incognito Mode, and which feature is more compatible for a particular scenario.
 We will be starting by listing out the functioning of each of these features separately.

 Guest Mode & Incognito Mode are temporary browsing modes in Chrome.
 A Guest user cannot see the browsing history of the primary user.
 The Incognito mode allows the primary user to browse without storing browsing history.